 McDaniel recommends that travelers look for particular onboard meetups, as well as fellow travelers or an agent to learn what the onboard experience and offerings will be.
 A number of charter cruises cater specifically to gay and lesbian travelers.
 For example, Atlantis Events and Olivia offer a wide range of sailings.

 But because some ports on a trip’s itinerary may not reflect the experience on the ship, guests should familiarize themselves with how welcoming each destination may be.

-Additionally, misterb&b, like Airbnb, provides short-term rentals of entire homes, rooms or apartments, but the host or owner is gay.
+Additionally, Misterb&b, like Airbnb, provides short-term rentals of entire homes, rooms or apartments — but confirms that the host or owner is LGBTQ.
 The company also offers a curated database of gay and gay-friendly hotels.

 It has 100,000 hosts in the U.S. and 400,000 globally, Jost says.

 “We are seeing more and more people sign up because they want to be able to connect with the global gay community, and also because they want to be able to live a richer, better life.”